MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/4448).

 **Guidance**: Microsoft maintains the time source used for Azure resources such as App Service.
-Customer may have to configure network rules to access Network Time Protocol (NTP) server over port 123, and User Datagram Protocol (UDP).
+You may have to configure network rules to access Network Time Protocol (NTP) server over UDP port 123.

 **Azure Security Center monitoring**: Not applicable